-It has already received national recognition including winning the Contribution to Midwifery Education at The British Journal of Midwifery Practice Awards and judged the top poster submission at the National Maternity and Perinatal Audit/Each Baby Counts conference, both in 2019.
+The training has already received national recognition including winning the Contribution to Midwifery Education at The British Journal of Midwifery Practice Awards and judged the top poster submission at the National Maternity and Perinatal Audit/Each Baby Counts conference, both in 2019.

 More than 300 people took part in masterclass webinars run by Christine and Wendy in January 2020 which explained more about the intelligent intermittent auscultation (IIA) package.
 These sessions were particularly designed for practice development midwives.